Pomegranates Help Diabetics

 Though pomegranates contain sugar, the sugars are attached to antioxidants that lower the blood glucose levels and fight cell damage.

 Unlike many other fruits that contain sugars in free form, pomegranates consist of sugars that are attached to antioxidants.
 Of these, about four antioxidant compounds belonging to the ellagitannin class are believed to help reduce blood sugar.
+Commercially available pomegranate juices that are extracted from the whole fruit and not just the seeds have three times as much antioxidants as red wine and green tea.2

 As a diabetic, if your body cannot combat or cope with the reactive free radicals that damage the cells and cause inflammation, it suffers from oxidative stress.
-Pomegranate antioxidants also reduce the high oxidative stress.2
+Pomegranate antioxidants also reduce the high oxidative stress.3

 They Control Type 2 Diabetes